France, Italy eye costly rail link despite EU budget row

-LYON, France, Dec 3 (Reuters) - The leaders of France and Italy pledged on Monday to push ahead with a high-speed rail link between Lyon and Turin despite a row over EU spending.
+LYON, France (Reuters) - The leaders of France and Italy pledged on Monday to push ahead with a high-speed rail link between Lyon and Turin despite a row over EU spending.

 With Britain leading calls to slash billions of euros from the European Union’s 2014-2020 budget, French President Francois Hollande defended the rail link between southeast France and northwest Italy as essential to economic competitiveness.